tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 ### Introduction

 This is a simple and effective way to gather machine stats (RAM, Storage, CPU) from a Windows Server environment.
-For better results, we recomend to use it with [WinRM](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management) to `Invoke-Command` across your servers.
+For better results, we recommend using it with [WinRM](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management) to `Invoke-Command` across your servers.
 However, it is also possible to